 - Withdrawal symptoms feel impossible to manage

-- Cravings are so strong they block everything else
+- Cravings are so strong that they block everything else

 - There’s a risk of overdose or severe relapse